About Energy Tax Savers

 About EPAct 179D

 On August 8th, the Energy Policy Act of 2005 (EPAct) was enacted creating immediate potential tax savings for building owners or architects and engineers based on the use of energy efficient improvements.
 Section 179D outlines the requirements for a maximum potential tax deduction of up to $1.80 per square foot of affected spaces.
 In 2008, The Emergency Economic Stabilization Act extended the deduction period through December 31, 2013.
-The Protecting Americans from Tax Hikes Act of 2015 extends 179D through December 31, 2016.
+The Protecting Americans from Tax Hikes Act of 2015 extended 179D through December 31, 2016.
 The Consolidated Appropriations Act of 2021, signed on December 27, 2020 extended 179D permanently.

 Qualifications for EPAct 179D